InBody vs DEXA Scans: Which is Better?

 • Monthly/quarterly → DEXA alone is sufficient

-Cost, Convenience & Safety Considerations
+Cost, Convenience and Safety Considerations

 • Price: BodySpec scans start at $40see packages.
 InBody sessions usually run $10–$40.